leminhviett/Backend-Undergrad/DB-Fundamental/SQL perf explained.md

 ![](./images/SQL_perf_explained/img5.png)

-When creating and using another index, so called **secondary index**, the index leaf nodes donot point to the physical data, but to the logical data.

-Because unlike heap structure, data is stored statically, in clustered index table the data is stored dynamically to maintain index structure.
+When creating and using another index, so called **secondary index**, the index leaf nodes donot point to the physical data, but to the logical one.
+Because in heap structure, data is stored statically.
+Unlike this, in clustered index table, the data is stored dynamically (can be changed at anytime) to maintain index structure.

 As a result, when look up secondary index, we also need to look up the primary index as well.